DONKEY0xSHOT/SurgicalWiper/README.md

 **This PoC is different.** Instead of destroying the data, it destroys the *logic*, or the grammar, required to interpret it.

-By targeting specific "structural keystones," such as the Document Catalog in PDFs or the Huffman Tables in DOCX files, this tool renders files irretrievable while overwriting less than **0.01%** of the file's content.
+By targeting specific "structural keystones," such as the Document Catalog in PDFs or the Huffman Tables in DOCX files, this tool renders files irretrievable while (on average) overwriting less than **0.01%** of the file's content.

 ## Evasion & Detection Analysis